 When the Beauregard battle flag, which is identified in the public mind as the Rebel or Confederate flag, resurfaced as a southern symbol of resistance to the Civil Rights Movement in the 1960s, the passions that gave it life in the 1860s were rekindled.

-The Movement overturned virtually all of the nations racially discriminatory laws and opened up new avenues of power and influence to African-Americans.
-After achieving a fundamental and substantive change in American race relations, many African-Americans eventually turned their attention to the symbols and icons of racial discord, which are the vestiges and residue of southern resistance to racial equality.
+The Movement overturned virtually all of the nation’s racially discriminatory laws and opened up new avenues of power and influence to Black Americans.
+After achieving a fundamental and substantive change in American race relations, many Black people eventually turned their attention to the symbols and icons of racial discord, which are the vestiges and residue of southern resistance to racial equality.

-In the 1970s, following the racial integration of Mississippis public school system and the integration of intercollegiate athletics, the prominence of the battle flag at high school and college sporting events prompted a discomfort and eventually a deep resentment among blacks in whose recent memory the flag was identified with the Ku Klux Klan, the white Citizens' Council, and various hate groups who perpetrated heinous crimes against blacks and hoisted the Rebel flag as a symbol of their belief and commitment to white supremacy.
+In the 1970s, following the racial integration of Mississippi’s public school system and the integration of intercollegiate athletics, the prominence of the battle flag at high school and college sporting events prompted a discomfort and eventually a deep resentment among Black Mississippians in whose recent memory the flag was identified with the Ku Klux Klan, the White Citizens' Council, and various hate groups who perpetrated heinous crimes against Black people and hoisted the Rebel flag as a symbol of their belief and commitment to white supremacy.

 Amidst this tumult, the late Aaron Henry, a member of the Mississippi Legislature and president of the Mississippi Conference of the NAACP, introduced a bill to remove the battle flag from the state flag at the beginning of the 1988 legislative session.
 This bill was never brought to the floor for a vote, nor were any of the others he introduced in 1990, 1992, and 1993.20